markdumay/go-workspace/README.md

 ## About
 go-workspace is a Go package to simplify the access to the Cache, Config, Home, Workspace, and Temp folders.
 It uses common settings for Unix, macOS, Plan 9, and Windows.
 In addition, it supports the substitution of configurable keywords, such as `$CACHE`, `$HOME`, `$workspaceRoot`, and `$TEMP`.
-Finally, the package recognizes when the application is running from source code to set the workspace folder to the correct path.
+Finally, go-workspace sets the workspace folder to the correct path when ran from source.

 ## Built With
 The project uses the following core software components: